hwalters361/Unit-Circle-CA/README.md

 - All answers should be ratios.
 No decimals!

 My explanations for the values used are in written notes which I submitted to schoology.

+We were also required show how we use the teaching tool.
+Using the DrawAndExplainUnitCirlce.java file, you can see all values of the unit circle.
+The file explains that x values of the coordinates correspond to cosine values and that y value coordinates correspond to sine values.
+Using the unit circle illustration, you can go to the labeled degree, choose either the x or y value for cosine or sine repsectively and solve for the problems below.
+For tan values, you would divide the sine value by the cosine value.
+For csc, sec, and cot values you would multiply the sine or cosine value by it's reciprocol.
+a. sin(60°)
+f. cos(540°)
+b. cos(225°)
+g. tan(-450°)
+c. sin(300°)
+h. sec(390°)
+d. tan(315°)
+i. csc(-120°)
+e. sin(-135°)
+j. cot(210°)